Want to start battery metals investing? Here’s a quick guide to lithium, cobalt, graphite, vanadium and manganese.

 As the world begins to shift away from non-replenishable energy and toward renewable sources, investors are following suit accordingly.

 The electric vehicle (EV) revolution is a key part of this change, and many market watchers are interested in the battery metals that are making it possible.
-While lithium and cobalt are currently getting the most attention, metals like graphite, vanadium and manganese are also rising in popularity.
+While lithium and cobalt are currently getting the most attention, battery raw materials like graphite, vanadium and manganese are also rising in popularity.

 Read on for a quick go-to guide on battery metals.